pmbanugo/Hamoni-js-client/README.md

 Here's a [sample web app](https://github.com/pmbanugo/Hamoni-Example) utilising Hamoni.

+It's not ready for production use yet.
+Feel free to open an issue while experiment with this beta version, and also subscribe to get more details before launch.

 # How to use Hamoni JS client

 Included in this repository is the Hamoni JS client located in